vpulab/Semantic-Segmentation-Boost-Reinforcement-Learning/Semantic segmentation/tutorial.md

 # Dataset Generation

 This module is used to train a test a semantic segmentation model to segment super mario bros frames.
+Tested with python 3.9

 ## How to run